solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 _The MigrationFunction we just created is going to need access to the defintions of the CartAction and ActionType enum that we defined in our console app.
 To promote sharing, you'll create a new Shared class library and move the data definitions there._

-1. Open your terminal window, and change director to the root folder you created for this lab.
+1. Open your terminal window, and change directory to the root folder you created for this lab.

 1. In the terminal pane, enter and execute the following command: